-Target Timescales - it is in everyone's interest for cases to be dealt with as quickly as possible, consistent with a fair and thorough investigation.
+14.26 It is in everyone's interest for cases to be dealt with as quickly as possible, consistent with a fair and thorough investigation.
 Timescales (which are not performance indicators) will depend on nature, seriousness, and complexity of allegation(s) though in general (based upon data about allegations against education staff):

-- 80% of cases should be resolved within one month - 90% within three months.

-All but the most exceptional should be completed within twelve months (it is unlikely cases requiring a criminal prosecution or complex Police investigation can be completed in less than three months).
+- 80% of cases should be resolved within one month - 90% within three months. - 14.27 All but the most exceptional should be completed within twelve months (it is unlikely cases requiring a criminal prosecution or complex Police investigation can be completed in less than three months).